About me

 I am an assistant professor of Environmental Health and Biostatistics in the Department of Environmental Medicine and Climate Science at Icahn School of Medicine, Mount Sinai.
 Along with Dr. Shoshannah Eggers, I serve as the co-director of the Microbial Exposomics Lab.

 My research interest lies in developing and applying interpretable machine learning models for environmental health research.
-My primary research focuses on (1) understanding how prenatal exposure to environmental chemicals, in particular metals, affects childhood or adolescent health and (2) how the effect of gut microbiome modifies these effects.
-To study chemical exposures, I introduced the idea of exposure clique models in environmental health.
-Using interpretable machine learning techniques, an exposure clique model identifies the most predictive combination of a few exposures associated with a health outcome.
-Conceptually, an exposure clique model lies between studying individual exposures and overall exposure mixture models.
-Much of my current research focuses on identifying cliques among multiple layers of the exposome, such as prenatal metal exposures and the gut microbiome, and how such cliques can identify susceptible subgroups of children with adverse outcomes.
+My primary research focuses on (1) understanding how prenatal exposure to environmental chemicals, particularly metals, and dysregulation in their homeostasis affect childhood or adolescent health and (2) how the gut microbiome modifies these effects.
+Similar to the concept of gene signature, I introduced the idea of exposure clique models in environmental health to identify subgroups of the population with certain patterns of chemical exposures.

 Previously I did a Post Doctoral Fellowship with Damaskini Valvi at the Icahn School of Medicine, Mount Sinai, where I developed integrated statistical models to study how early life and life-course exposure to environmental chemicals impact cardio-metabolic health outcomes, with a particular focus on the mixture-effects and interactions of endocrine disrupting chemicals.
 I received PhD from Division of Biostatistics and Bioinformatics at the Pennsylvania State University under Jason Liao and Arthur Berg.
 I wrote my thesis on Frequentist and Bayesian hypothesis testing with a focus on meaningful effect sizes to enhance reproducibility in scientific studies.
 Before joining Penn State, I completed B.Sc.
 (Bachelor of Science) in Statistics from St. Xavier’s College, Kolkata, India and M.Stat (Masters of Statistics) from Indian Statistical Institute.
 I am a serious Matcha green tea aficionado.
 Outside of studies, I enjoy the outdoors, long-distance running, rowing, and volleyball.